outfox/fennecs/docs/overview.md

  🐾 lithe and fast

 **fennecs** is a re-imagining of [RelEcs/HypEcs](https://github.com/Byteron/HypEcs), extended and compacted until it *feels just right* for high performance game development in any modern C# engine.
-Including, of course, the fantastic [Godot 4.x](https://godotengine.org)!

 ## Quickstart: Let's go!
 📦`>` `dotnet add package fennecs`